 Q. If I file a bankruptcy, will my credit be ruined forever?

 A. Absolutely NOT.
 What you need to understand is that if you are presently in the position of considering filing a bankruptcy, your credit is most likely damaged.
 By filing a Chapter 13 and stopping the downward spiral, you will actually begin to rebuild your credit.
 It will depend on what you do post-filing.
 If you make all of your post-filing mortgage payments in a timely fashion, you will begin to rebuild your credit.
 If you make all of your post-petition car payments in a timely fashion, you will begin to rebuild your credit.
-Our New Jersey Bankruptcy Lawyers work closely with various mortgage companies that have very good “bankruptcy bailout” programs.
+Our lawyers work closely with various mortgage companies that have very good “bankruptcy bailout” programs.
 We have had very good success refinancing clients out of their Chapter 13 case once they have re-established credit worthiness.
-Gillman Bruton & Capone, LLC can place you in touch with these mortgage companies prior to filing your case so that you can see what you will need to accomplish within your Chapter 13 case to re-establish your credit.
+Gillman Bruton & Capone, can place you in touch with these mortgage companies prior to filing your case so that you can see what you will need to accomplish within your Chapter 13 case to re-establish your credit.

 Q. I am presently out of work or disabled and have limited income.
 Is it still possible to file a Chapter 13 and save my home from foreclosure?

 A. Absolutely.
 While a Chapter 13 does require that an individual have regular income, that income can come from any number of sources, including unemployment, Social Security, family contributions, rent, etc. Additionally, there are numerous creative plans of reorganization that can be filed with the Bankruptcy Court, all of which will result in your saving your home from foreclosure.
-Gillman Bruton & Capone, LLC takes special pride in its ability to craft a Chapter 13 plan that fits your specific needs.
+Gillman Bruton & Capone, takes special pride in its ability to craft a Chapter 13 plan that fits your specific needs.

 Q. Can Bankruptcy Provide Individuals, Married Couples and Businesses With a Means to Deal With Delinquent Taxes?